 No vehicles are allowed past the bridge but note that there is a supply of trolleys available to transport kit and equipment to the allocated site.

-No Dogs allowed on site; dog facaes can spread diseases which can be harmful to children.
-An exception is made for Police Dogs as the site is frequently used for training, and and the Police are scrupulous about removing any dog mess.
+No Dogs allowed on site; dog faeces can spread diseases which can be harmful to children.
+An exception is made for Police Dogs as the site is frequently used for training, and the Police are scrupulous about removing any dog mess.

 No Fireworks – at any time – because there is often livestock in the adjacent fields.
 For the same reason we discourage the use of flying lanterns because of the possibility of harm to livestock.